huggingface/diffusers/examples/community/README.md

 #There are multiple possible scenarios:
 #The pipeline with the merged checkpoints is returned in all the scenarios

 #Compatible checkpoints a.k.a matched model_index.json files.
-Ignores the meta attributes in model_index.json during comparison.( attrs with _ as prefix )
+Ignores the meta attributes in model_index.json during comparision.( attrs with _ as prefix )
 merged_pipe = pipe.merge(["CompVis/stable-diffusion-v1-4","CompVis/stable-diffusion-v1-2"], interp = "sigmoid", alpha = 0.4)

 #Incompatible checkpoints in model_index.json but merge might be possible.
 Use force = True to ignore model_index.json compatibility